bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 app
     // .with_run_criteria -> .run_if <3
-    // Note that in this case we're modifying this single `gravity` system, not the entire `PhysicsSet::Forces`
+    // Note that in this case, we're modifying this single `gravity` system, not the entire `PhysicsSet::Forces`
     // as this is a method on a single system.
     // The order of these method calls doesn't matter!
    .add_system(gravity.in_set(PhysicsSet::Forces).run_if(gravity_enabled))